 For a healthy mind and body, let nature work its magic.

-Forest therapy — walking through the woods, using your senses to connect with nature, staying in the present moment, no phones allowed — is taking off in the U.S. as a way to restore sanity.
+That's the idea behind forest therapy — walking through the woods, using your senses to connect with nature, staying in the present moment, no phones allowed — as a way to restore sanity.

 Inspired by Shinrin-Yoku, or “forest bathing,” a concept that began in the 1980s in Japan, the practice can offer powerful health benefits, said Amos Clifford, founder and director of the Association of Nature and Forest Therapy Guides and Programs.